tratteria/website/content/docs/configuration/_index.md

         The URL of the OIDC provider.

       - **subjectField (Required)**
-        The claim or field of the OIDC ID token to be used as `sub` in the issued Txn-Token.
+        The claim or field of the OIDC ID token to be used as `sub` in the issued TraT.

     [Example application](https://github.com/SGNL-ai/tratteria/tree/main/example-application) utilizes OIDC ID tokens for subject tokens.
-Refer to it for guidance on configuration and its usage as the subject token in the Txn-Token request.
+Refer to it for guidance on configuration and its usage as the subject token in the TraT request.

   - **selfSigned (Optional):**
     Self-signed JWTs can also be used as subject tokens.
-In this case, the requester must set the `subject_token_type` in the Txn-Token request to `urn:ietf:params:oauth:token-type:self_signed`.
+In this case, the requester must set the `subject_token_type` in the TraT request to `urn:ietf:params:oauth:token-type:self_signed`.
 The self-signed JWTs must contain the following claims:

       - **iss:** The unique identifier of the requesting workload.
-Tratteria utilizes this value in determining the `req_wl` value in the issued Txn-Token.
+Tratteria utilizes this value in determining the `req_wl` value in the issued TraT.

-      - **sub:** The subject for whom the Txn-Token is being requested.
-Tratteria use this value for the `sub` value in the issued Txn-Token.
+      - **sub:** The subject for whom the TraT is being requested.
+Tratteria use this value for the `sub` value in the issued TraT.

       - **aud:** The unique identifier of the Tratteria.
 Tratteria verifies that this value matches its configured `issuer` value.